-If business forecasting was a crystal ball, then everyone would be reaping the rewards of their insightful foresight.
-While business forecasting is a tool to get a better view of what the future might have in store, there is the argument that it’s wasting valuable time and resources on little return.
+If business forecasting were a crystal ball, then everyone would be reaping the rewards of their foresight.
+While business forecasting is a tool to get a better view of what the future might have in store, there’s the argument that it’s wasting valuable time and resources on little return.

-Yes, you’re not going to have a clear, unobscured vision of the future by using business forecasting, but any insight into probable future trends is going to put you and your organization at an advantage.
+While you’re not going to have a clear, unobscured vision of the future by using business forecasting, it can provide you with insight into probable future trends to give your organization an advantage.
 Even a small step can be a great leap forward in the highly competitive world of business.
 By combining statistical and econometric models with experience, skill and objectivity, business forecasting is a formidable tool for any organization looking for a competitive advantage.